NethServer/docs/administrator-manual/en/vpn.rst

 It brings with numerous advantages including:

 * Availability of clients for various operating systems: Windows, Linux, Apple, Android, iOS
-* Multiple NAT traversal, you do not need a static dedicated static IP on the firewall
+* Multiple NAT traversal, you do not need a dedicated static IP on the firewall
 * High stability
 * Simple configuration